Hobbies and interests

 FinalistBio

 Hi everyone!
-My name is Sienna Ellison and I'm a highschool senior in Lenoir City Tennessee, where I'm currently enrolled in community college classes to pursue a degree in Mechatronics Science.
+My name is Sienna Ellison and I'm a first-year undergraduate student at the University of Tennessee Knoxville, where I'm currently pursuing a degree in Mechanical Engineering.
 As a passionate Tennessee native with a heart as big as Neyland Stadium, I'm on a mission to break barriers as the first in my family to chase the college dream, diving into the world of engineering.
-When I'm not embracing the challenges of STEM or working long hours to maintain my GPA, you can find me cheering on Tennessee football with my family, because just like on the field, I'm always ready to tackle the opportunities ahead and make a difference in the world.
+When I'm not embracing the challenges of STEM or working long hours to maintain my GPA, you can find me cheering on Tennessee football with my family, because just like on the field, I'm always ready to tackle the opportunities ahead and make a difference in the world!

 Education